enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Launcher and Home page
 ----------------------
 The home page is now available as a separate tool, featuring a new tools launcher panel.
-The launcher panel is easily embedded in other tools - provide global navigation capabilities.
+The launcher panel is easily embedded in other tools - providing global navigation capabilities.
 The home page currently only serves the purpose of being a start page for choosing other tools - but will provide exiting features in upcoming releases.